WABD

 WABD (97.5 FM) is an American radio station licensed to serve the community of Mobile, Alabama.
 The station, established in 1973 as WABB-FM, is owned and operated by Cumulus Media.
 Its studios are on Dauphin Street in Midtown Mobile, and its transmitter is near Spanish Fort, Alabama.

 This station began broadcasting a contemporary hit radio music branded as "97-5 WABD" on July 15, 2012.
-The shift from the previous "K-LOVE" branded Christian radio format was a result of a multi-station deal that saw the programming formerly on WLVM move to WDLT-FM (98.3 FM), urban adult contemporary programming on WDLT-FM move to WABD (now WLVM, 104.1 FM), the contemporary hit radio format on WABD move to WLVM (now WABD, 97.5 FM).
+The shift from the previous "K-Love" branded Christian radio format was a result of a multi-station deal that saw the programming formerly on WLVM move to WDLT-FM (98.3 FM), urban adult contemporary programming on WDLT-FM move to WABD (now WLVM, 104.1 FM), the contemporary hit radio format on WABD move to WLVM (now WABD, 97.5 FM).
 On July 16, 2012, this station's legal call sign was changed by the FCC from WLVM to WABD.

 History

 Early years

 The station originally had its roots in WABB (1480 AM).
 WABB began broadcasting on June 19, 1948, when it was owned by the Mobile Register under call letters meaning "We are Alabama's Best Broadcasters".
-WABB had an FM simulcast from the very beginning, starting with 107.9 MHz and later 102.1 MHz until it was discontinued in the 1950s.
+WABB was simulcast on FM from the very beginning, starting with 107.9 MHz and later 102.1 MHz until it was discontinued in the 1950s.
 Shortly after owner Bernie Dittman moved to Mobile from his native Ohio to join his father J.W. at the station in 1959, Top-40 music became the new format.

 97.5 WABB (1973–2012)

-The modern WABB-FM (97.5 FM) signed on for the first time on February 5, 1973, with the song "Stuck Inside of Mobile with the Memphis Blues Again" by Bob Dylan (which was also the final song played on February 29, 2012).
+The modern WABB-FM on 97.5 signed on for the first time on February 5, 1973, with the song "Stuck Inside of Mobile with the Memphis Blues Again" by Bob Dylan.
 WABB-FM was originally a simulcast of its sister station before moving toward its long-running Top 40 format in 1984.
 Notable alumni of WABB include radio personalities Michael Scott Shannon and Leslie Fram.

 WABB's longtime owner, president, and general manager Bernie Dittman died on October 25, 2006, after suffering from a stroke the previous week.
 Dittman's daughter Betsey succeeded him after relocating to Mobile from Chicago, Illinois.